 60% of eleven tournaments = 6.6 = 7 qualifying tournaments

-The first tournament will be subject to the discretion of the tournament committee, and the last tournament in SEPTEMBER.
+The first tournament will be subject to the discretion of the tournament committee, and the last tournament in September.

-A nonqualified member is only eligible to win prizes in those tournaments in which he participates.
+A non-qualified member is only eligible to win prizes in those tournaments in which he participates.
 A flight champion is defined as the member of the flight with the lowest total net score calculated from the lowest qualifying tournaments.

 Any ties will result in co-flight champions.

 The championship will be comprised of the final two rounds of the current season.
 These two rounds are defined as the “post season.”
-The location(s) of the post season rounds will be determined by the Tournament Director and approved by the club.
+The location(s) of the post-season rounds will be determined by the Tournament Director and approved by the club.
 The following outline defines eligibility for participation in the post season.

 All Flight Champions are automatically qualified to participate in the two championship rounds.

-The remaining members, who have met the required minimum tournaments, are eligible to participate in the first round of the post season.
+All members who have met the required minimum tournaments are eligible to participate in the first round of the post season.
 Out of this group, “wild card” players will qualify to continue competing in the second post season round.
 The wild card players will be those qualifying members that bring the number of championship competitors to 8 including ties.
 If the club does not have 8 or more members who meet the required minimum tournaments the “post season” may be less than 8 members.

 Qualification of “wild card” participants: The wild card players will be based on the lowest accumulative net average of total qualifying tournaments (60%) plus the first post season round.

-The first post season round will not count as a season qualifying tournament.
+The first post season round will not be counted as a season qualifying tournament.

-In the event that one of the post season rounds is cancelled due to weather, the champion will be determined by the lowest net score for the round completed amongst the following participants:
+In the event one of the post season rounds is cancelled due to weather, the champion will be determined by the lowest net score for the round completed amongst the participants:

-With four flights: All flight champions and second place finishers within each flight, who have qualified

-With three flights: All flight champions, flight runner ups and two wild card players including ties.
-The wild card players are the two players with the lowest net averages from the rest of the members.

-The Club Champion will be decided by the lowest net score for the two post season rounds (36 holes) unless the second round is cancelled due to weather.
+The Club Champion will be decided by the lowest net score for the two post-season rounds (36 holes) unless one of the rounds is cancelled due to weather.
 If a tie for the lowest net score exists after all post season scoring has concluded, those members will be Co-Champions.

 The club will pay the cart fees associated with the post season tournament(s) for those participants.